DavidT3/XGA/paper/paper.md

 that vary from source to source.
 To extract useful information from the generated spectra, we implemented a method for fitting models, creating an interface with XSPEC [@xspec], the popular X-ray spectral fitting language.
 This interface again provides simplified interaction with the underlying software that can be run simultaneously when multiple sources are being analysed at the same time.

 Many more features are built into XGA, enabled by the source based structure, as well as the product generation and XSPEC interface.
-One of these features is the ability to measure hydrostatic galaxy cluster masses; this includes the measurement of 3D gas density profiles, 3D temperature profiles, gas mass, and total mass profiles.
-New methods for the measurement of central cluster coordinates and PSF correction of XMM images were also created to enable this, as well as Python classes for various data products (with many useful built in methods).
-This includes a radial profile class, with built-in viewing methods, and a fitting method based around the `emcee` ensemble MCMC sampler [@emcee].
-The profile storing and interacting with fitted models; including integration and differentiation methods, inverse abel transforms, and predictions from the model.
+This includes a set of profile classs, with built-in viewing methods, and a fitting method based around the `emcee` ensemble MCMC sampler [@emcee].
+Profiles also support storing and interacting with fitted models; including integration and differentiation methods, inverse abel transforms, and predictions from the model.
+An example of the utility of these profiles is the galaxy cluster hydrostatic mass measurement feature; this requires the measurement of 3D gas density profiles, 3D temperature profiles, gas mass, and total mass profiles.

+[//]: # (It also includes new methods for the measurement of central cluster coordinates, the PSF correction of XMM images, and )

+[//]: # (the stacking of )

 # Existing software packages
 To the knowledge of the authors, no software package exists that provides features completely equivalent to